-Groundwater supplies 75 percent of Minnesota's drinking water and is found in aquifers beneath the surface of the land.
-Surface water supplies 25 percent of Minnesota's drinking water, and is the water in lakes, rivers, and streams above the surface of the land.
+Groundwater provides 75% of Minnesota's drinking water and is located in aquifers underground.
+Surface water provides 25% of Minnesota's drinking water and is found in lakes, rivers, and streams above ground.

-Contaminants can get in drinking water sources from the natural environment and from people's daily activities.
+Contaminants can get into drinking water sources from the natural environment and people's daily activities.
 There are five main types of contaminants in drinking water sources: